CCSMB/Standards/Standards/CCSMB-5.md

 - buffer: A table that contains Signed 8-bit PCM @ 48kHz audio
 - station: A string that contains the name of the radio station
 - title: A string that contains the song that is currently being played
-- protocol: A string that contains the protocol used (for example "CCSMB-5")
+- protocol: A string that contains the protocol used

-A client must be able to accept the buffer field in order to be compliant A server must be able to transmit all of the fields in order to be compliant A server must time the packets appropriately in a way that the client is just able to play back the buffer in order to be compliant
+The protocol field must be "CCSMB-5" in order to be compliant A client must be able to accept the buffer field in order to be compliant A server must be able to transmit all of the fields in order to be compliant A server must time the packets appropriately in a way that the client is just able to play back the buffer in order to be compliant